nelsonmilum/draw-steel-unofficial/README.md

 ## Draw Steel

-Formerly known as the MCDM RPG, Draw steel is currently in development by [MCDM] (https://www.mcdmproductions.com/).
+Formerly known as the MCDM RPG, Draw steel is currently in development by [MCDM](https://www.mcdmproductions.com/).
 The system is very much not released yet, and as such I on't be pushing a usable version to github until after the official release -- I imagine that will be quite a large commit when it happens.

 ### Bugs & Feedback